 For the ice cream, in a mixing bowl, beat together 8 ounces softened cream cheese, 1 1/2 cups sugar, 4 egg yolks, 2 teaspoons lemon zest, 2 teaspoons fresh lemon juice, and 1 teaspoon vanilla.
 In a saucepan, heat 2 1/2 cups half and half and 1 cup milk to almost boiling.
 Remove from heat.

 Pour 1/2 cup heated milk into cream cheese mixture to temper the eggs.
 Continue pouring in the milk little by little until fully incorporated.
 Return to the pan and continue cooking over medium heat until it becomes thicker like custard and coats the back of the spoon.

 Place the pan in a bowl of ice water and stir until cooled.
 Place in a bowl and cover with plastic wrap directly on the custard.
 Refrigerate until cold (about 2 hours).

 Pour the custard into your ice cream machine and churn according to manufacturer's directions.
 I've had several ice cream makers over the years, and this is by far my favorite!
 It works well, isn't too bulky, and cleans up easily.
 You can find it here on Amazon:

 Once thick, pour 1/3 into a freezer safe container.
 A good friend gave this to me as a gift, and it is the perfect ice cream container.
 Freezes well, and scoops easily!

 Top with 1/2 of the blueberry filling.
 Using a chopstick, swirl, but don't combine.
 Top with 1/3 cup graham crackers.
 Repeat again, then top with last 1/3 of ice cream and remaining graham crackers.

-Give it a quick swirl, then cover and freeze for at least 5 hours.
+Give it a quick swirl, then cover and freeze for at least 5 hours, or overnight.